South Amboseli & Mt Kilimanjaro Horse Safari

 Rates are per person sharing a twin/double room or tent.
 A minimum of 2 riders required to conﬁrm the ride.

-Single supplement £340 if client is not willing to share or there is no other rider to share rooms/tents then single supplement applies.
+Enquire for single supplement if client is not willing to share or there is no other rider to share rooms/tents then single supplement applies.